osiris-314/cookieimporter/README.md

 # Custom Cookies Example:
 ![cookie](https://github.com/user-attachments/assets/a165de67-9eee-4ab6-b052-1655d9f0889d)

-then a chrome window will open and direct to the website you choose. as you can see the session is active and we are logged in to the acoount using the cookies provided
+Then a chrome window will open and direct to the website you choose.
+As you can see the session is active and we are logged in to the acoount using the cookies provided

 ![cookie_worked](https://github.com/user-attachments/assets/324bb831-a220-4a9b-9f83-aaf32ee2d343)